Friends

 MTB-in-Rau-Forest-Reserve

-Those who go hiking or mountain biking in Tanzania's Rau Forest Reserve can take part in the "One trip – one tree" initiative
+Those who visit Tanzania's Rau Forest Reserve can take part in its "One trip – one tree" initiative

 Choosing eco-friendly partners

-Where possible, we're increasingly looking to partner with accommodation and other businesses that have eco-friendly practices and models.
+Where possible, we're increasingly looking to partner with accommodations and other businesses that have eco-friendly practices and models.

 This focus on eco-friendly partners is, however, a work in progress.
 We're not yet where we hope to be one day.
 We're still getting to know certain locations and accommodation options.
 And as we get to know them better, we're adjusting our choices.